veganaize/closure-compiler/FAQ.md

 http://blog.dotnetwise.com/2009/11/closure-compiler-externs-extractor.html

 Notice that automatically-generated externs files lack type annotations.
 They will also miss out on parameters and return values of the external API.
+They also sometimes use strings to refer to property names, which can run aground of one of the [global renaming features](https://developers.google.com/closure/compiler/docs/limitations#implications-of-global-variable-function-and-property-renaming) of the compiler.

 You can find more information about externs files in [the official documentation](http://code.google.com/closure/compiler/docs/api-tutorial3.html#externs).